jamieyello/Simple-Prevent-File-Restore/README.md

 ## How should I use it?
 While a hard drive has virtually unlimited read/write cycles, an SSD only has about 100,000 in total.
 Keep this in mind regarding how often you use this tool.

+## How do I use it?
+Run the exe without any arguments and follow the prompts, or use the `--help` command to see you options.